DaemonWill/WonderQ/README.md

   1. In the project's root folder, call an _"npm install"_ to have a node_modules folder generated with most of the required dependencies for the above technologies.
   2. Start your mongoDB server (mongod.exe) and in the mongo shell run `use my-db`, where "my-db" is a place holder for whatever you wish to name your database.
   3. A configuration file is available in this project at *root/server/config*.
 You can customize the database/pathing information if you wish here (use dev-config).
+  4. Once the above is completed, you can start your server by calling `node server\index.js` from a command terminal at the project level.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^